katawaredev/config/packages/stylelint-config-permissive/README.md

 - `stylelint-config-permissive/native` - Allow only styles that are supported on Android / iOS.
 - `stylelint-config-permissive/no-vendor` - Warn against using vendor prefixes.
 - `stylelint-config-permissive/meticulous` - More opinionated.
 This won't make the code any better, just more consistent.
-- `stylelint-config-permissive/css-in-js` - Enables CSS-in-JS support.
-Does not work with `--fix`.

 ### Example usage